Charter schools are NOT private schools.

 to tax payers!
 Charter schools are held highly accountable for all that we do.
 We must meet or exceed state academic standards and we must demonstrate fiscal transparency

 There's a financial price for our autonomy as well.
-In total, American Academy receives approximately 80% of the per pupil revenue (PPR) given to the traditional public schools in our district since we are required to also build and pay for our own school buildings out of the same money other public schools may devote exclusively to educating their students.
+In total, American Academy operates with approximately 85% of the per pupil revenue (PPR) given to all public schools in our district since we are required to also build and pay for our own school buildings out of the same money other public schools may devote exclusively to educating their students.
 That's not a complaint, it's simply a fact.
 And charter schools are proud to say we know how to get more done with less!

 Some other facts about American Academy as a charter school:

 - We do not charge tuition!
 American Academy K-8 students attend school tuition-FREE.

 - We do not discriminate in our enrollment practices.
 We use a random lottery and have a strict Enrollment Policy that governs enrollment priorities and procedures.